Olubunmi1987/LITA_DBPROJECT/README.md

 # LITA_DBPROJECT
-This to show case my project works during my Data analysis training with The Incubator Hub
+This is to show case my project works during my Data analysis training with The Incubator Hub

+Operational Documentation/ Sales Report Analysis